akirak/vite-plugin-genql/README.md

 # Vite Plugin for Genql

-This is a Vite plugin for [Genql](https://github.com/remorses/genql).
+This is a [Genql](https://github.com/remorses/genql) plugin for Vite.
 It regenerates client types every time a schema file (`*.graphql`) is updated or when your project is built for production.